-The city has subsidized its large public hospital system, New York City Health + Hospitals (formerly the Health and Hospitals Corporation, or HHC) since it was created, providing both operating and capital support, as well as a capital reserve replenishment obligation on the system's \$870 million of outstanding bonds.
+The city has subsidized its large public hospital system, New York City Health + Hospitals (formerly the Health and Hospitals Corporation, or HHC) since it was created, providing both operating and capital support, as well as a capital reserve replenishment obligation on the system's \$747 million of outstanding bonds.
 Amid increasing healthcare costs, declining federal reimbursements for the uninsured and underperforming patient revenue, the system faces significant financial challenges.
 The city has increased its financial support of the hospital system significantly.
 That support includes both direct operating support payments and eliminating debt service reimbursements from the hospitals for capital projects financed with city-issued debt.
-The city and hospital system have formulated multi-year plan to increase revenue and decrease expenditures to stabilize the system's financial position.
-The increased size of the subsidies illustrates the enterprise risk the hospital system poses to the city, especially during a period of cost-cutting and considering the city's high fixed costs for debt service, pensions, and retiree health care.
+The city and hospital system have formulated a multi-year plan to increase revenue and decrease expenditures to stabilize the system's financial position.
+The increased size of the subsidies illustrates the enterprise risk the hospital system poses to the city, especially during a period of lower revenue growth and also underscores potential risk from cuts in federal funds that could adversely affect the hospital system.